Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 Increase your Dexterity by 1, to a maximum of 20.

 **Return Fire**{ .inl }
-When a creature you can see hits or misses you with a ranged attack, you can take a **:rsc-r: Reaction**{ .rsc } and make one ranged weapon attack against that creature with ranged or thrown weapon that has the :weapon-prop-light: **Light** property.
+When a creature you can see hits or misses you with a ranged attack, you can take a **:rsc-r: Reaction**{ .rsc } and make one ranged weapon attack against that creature with ranged or thrown weapon that has the :wp-prop-light: **Light** property.

 ---